SpielmannLab/SCN_development_glucocorticoid_haendler/pre_processing/readme.md

-# Preprocessing - readme
+# pre_processing - readme

-The preprocessing is comprised of the following two steps:
+The pre_processing is comprised of the following two steps:

 ## Creating BAM file and counting gene expression using Cellranger